birdsofblacksand/birdsofblacksand.github.io/draft.md

 Looking at the odds, though, our [Ogre will roll above the Goblin ~81% of the time](https://anydice.com/program/1f8b3).
 But our Ogre is a beefcake and the Goblin is puny - how could the Goblin still win ~17% of the time?

-Well, our modifier is compressing our ability scores from 3-18 into a relatively small range of modifiers, and we lose granularity.
+Well, this process is compressing our ability scores from 3-18 into a relatively small range of modifiers, and we lose granularity.
 For example, 10 vs. 13 STR is mechanically identical to 11 vs. 12 STR.
 This compression becomes particularly evident with opposed rolls.

 ### Roll-Under: Rolling directly against our STR